Tent Rental in Chicago

 The Chicago Market

-Chicago sits in the middle of the pricing spectrum for major US cities.
-It's cheaper than New York or LA but pricier than most of the Midwest.
-The season is short — May through mid-October — and that compressed window keeps demand high during summer months.
+The Chicago season is short, running May through mid-October, and that compressed window keeps demand high during summer months.
 Most rental companies are booked solid for June and September weddings by February.

 The city has a mix of large national operators and family-run companies that have served the area for decades.
 The suburbs, especially the North Shore and western collar counties, are where most large tent events happen.
 Urban installations in the city proper are less common but doable with the right logistics.